QuantumKitHub/MPSKitModels.jl/docs/src/man/operators.md

 sigma_exchange
 ```

-For convenience, the spin 1/2 case, which reduces to the pauli matrices, have the unicode symbols:
+For convenience, the spin 1/2 case, which reduces to the pauli matrices, have the exported unicode symbols:

 ```@docs
 σˣ